thomasharmon808/thomasharmon808.github.io/README.md

 ## TODO:

 - add links to github repos for projects (memory allocator, shell, and animator)
-- color scheme
 - add H icon
+- Fonts + font sizes
 - night shift mode
 - add tech list for each project
-- Fonts + font sizes
 - add company logos + technologies used for each job
 - on hover for moon make it solid or hollow